 From 2012 to 2018, the company focused on digital platforms, offering subscribers exclusive online sports content and expanding coverage of global events, including the Premier League.

-From 2019 to 2023, efforts were directed toward real-time analytics and 4K broadcasts.
+From 2019 to 2023, efforts focused on real-time analytics and 4K broadcasts.
 Major contracts, including those with the NFL and the Olympic Games, were renewed.
 The network has consistently led the sports broadcasting industry, setting standards through technological innovations, broadcast formats, and commentary styles.
 Its contributions have set many benchmarks in sports broadcasting.

 Meaning and History